 So many of these people have taken it upon themselves to explore upper cervical instability and cervical spine instability as not a symptom, but rather a cause.
 These people then make appoints with Cervicocranial specialists who examine them and take imagining studies.
-In some of these images the patients learn that they degenerative disc disease in their cervical spine and a loss of the cervical curve contributing to kyphosis.
+In some of these images, the patients learn that they degenerative disc disease in their cervical spine and a loss of the cervical curve contributing to kyphosis.

-When there is increase vagal tone in the enteric nervous system (which controls the skin reaction and gastrointestinal problems), this can cause an increase in motility (cell movement) as well as systemic mast cell activation, which can cause systemic itching, skin rashes, and even anaphylaxis.
+When there is an increase in vagal tone in the enteric nervous system (which controls the skin reaction and gastrointestinal problems), this can cause an increase in motility (cell movement) as well as systemic mast cell activation, which can cause systemic itching, skin rashes, and even anaphylaxis.

 Dysphonia and Voice Hoarseness

 Patients will tell stories that voice problems are just one of the many problems they have and that all these problems are seemingly unrelated.
-In fact their throat, voice and swallowing problems appeared one day “out of nowhere” and in some cases were accompanied by a new allergic reaction to foods they have always eaten without a problem.
+In fact, their throat, voice, and swallowing problems appeared one day “out of nowhere” and in some cases were accompanied by a new allergic reaction to foods they have always eaten without a problem.
 Sudden sensations of dizziness, fainting, skin rashes accompanied this new onset of symptoms.

 While these people’s symptoms appeared to be an obvious allergic reaction, that was not the answer.
 A later diagnosis of mast cell activation syndrome was suspected.
-Further, in some, a diagnosis of upper cervical instability was suspected when underlying these symptoms was neck pain, inability to hold the head up, headaches, and twitches and tremors began to manifest themselves.
+Further, in some, a diagnosis of upper cervical instability was suspected when underlying these symptoms were neck pain, inability to hold the head up, headaches, and twitches and tremors began to manifest themselves.

 The vagus nerve, the symptoms, the voice

-There are three motor branches of cranial nerve X (vagus nerve) that have bilateral upper motor neuron innervation (nerve signals that go up and down both sides of your neck that make various muscles move), and consist of
+There are three motor branches of cranial nerve X (vagus nerve) that have bilateral upper motor neuron innervation (nerve signals that go up and down both sides of your neck that make various muscles move) and consist of

 1) the pharyngeal branch, which supplies the muscles of the soft palate and pharynx;